WhitakerLab/WhitakerLabProjectManagement/READING_LISTS/NetworkNeuroscience.md

-This list was curated by František Váša in April 2017.
+This list was curated by [František Váša](https://github.com/frantisekvasa) in April 2017.
+Thank you FV! :tada: :sparkles: :balloon:

 ### General reviews / Introductions